STAT545-UBC/STAT545-UBC-original-website/hw04_write-function-split-apply-combine.md

 ### Exploration of the results

-Once you've found something interesting to compute and you've used `plyr::ddply()` to enact the computation broadly, it's vital that you digest and interpret the results.
+Once you've found something interesting to compute and you've used `dplyr::do()` to enact the computation broadly, it's vital that you digest and interpret the results.

 This will probably mean some sorting, filtering, etc. All your `dplyr` skills will come in handy.
 There's probably a couple of interesting tables to make.